leanprover/theorem_proving_in_lean4/inductive_types.rst

 Inductive Types
 ===============

-We have seen that Lean's formal foundation includes basic types, ``Prop, Type 0, Type 1, Type 2, ...``, and allows for the formation of dependent function types, ``Π x : α. β``.
+We have seen that Lean's formal foundation includes basic types, ``Prop, Type 0, Type 1, Type 2, ...``, and allows for the formation of dependent function types, ``Π x : α, β``.
 In the examples, we have also made use of additional types like ``bool``, ``nat``, and ``int``, and type constructors, like ``list``, and product, ``×``.
 In fact, in Lean's library, every concrete type other than the universes and every type constructor other than Pi is an instance of a general family of type constructions known as *inductive types*.
 It is remarkable that it is possible to construct a substantial edifice of mathematics based on nothing more than the type universes, Pi types, and inductive types; everything else follows from those.

 Intuitively, an inductive type is built up from a specified list of constructors.
 In Lean, the syntax for specifying such a type is as follows: